coady/graphique/docs/api.md

 GraphQL continues the long tradition of confusing ["optional" with "nullable"](https://github.com/graphql/graphql-spec/issues/872).
 Graphique strives to be explicit regarding what may be omitted versus what may be null.

 ### Output
-Arrow has first-class support for nulls, so array scalars are nullable.
+Ibis has first-class support for nulls, so array scalars are nullable.
 Non-null scalars are used where relevant.

 Columns and rows are nullable to allow partial query results. `Dataset.optional` enables [client controlled nullability](https://github.com/graphql/graphql-spec/issues/867).